Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Egmont Key Marina Pier pilings

-Note: There is a toll for driving the Pinellas Bayway if you are traveling to Tierra Verde or St. Pete beach, as well as an additional toll if you are driving to Fort DeSoto Park.
-SunPass/EPass accepted, Pay-by-plate is more higher cost.
+Note: There is a toll for driving the Pinellas Bayway if you are traveling to Tierra Verde or St. Pete Beach, as well as an additional toll if you are driving to Fort DeSoto Park.
+SunPass/EPass accepted, Pay-by-plate is a higher cost.

 From Bradenton / Sarasota